-Bad: Doesn't quite have the character of the previous ST. Engine is very quiet and subdued exhaust note will disappoint some hot hatch fans.
+Bad: Doesn't have the character of the previous ST. Despite 'symposer', engine may be too quiet for some hot hatch fans.
 Excessive ESC interference on the launch test.

 Good: Good to drive and comfortable.
 Versatile with foldaway seats.
 Generally good quality.
 Diesel automatic option.
 Plenty of room in all back seats.